Starting a business with a limited budget? Looking for a virtual phone service provider that’s cheap but also high quality? This list has you covered.

 5. MightyCall

-A virtual phone service trusted by thousands of small businesses, in recent years MightyCall as been listed as one of America’s fastest-growing private companies.
-But what really matters is MightyCall is cheaper than most of its competitors while offering even more bells and whistles.
+In recent years, MightyCall has been listed as one of America’s fastest-growing private companies, a virtual phone service trusted by thousands of small businesses.
+But what matters is that MightyCall is cheaper than most competitors while offering even more bells and whistles.

 Pricing: MightyCall offers three plans: